Updated: May 20

-My 5 favorite leg/glues exercises.
-These are all body weight exercises that have helped me shape and mold my legs and butt.
+Watch this video on my 5 favorite leg/glutes exercises.
+These are all bodyweight exercises that have helped me shape and mold my legs and butt.

 Side-Leg Lifts -

 Stand with feet wider than shoulder-width apart.
 Start by doing a full sumo squat.
 Keeping your back straight and make sure your knees do not go over your toes.
 After you do your squat raise your body up and move your weight to one leg.
 As you adjust your weight to one leg, lift the opposite leg up into the air doing a side leg lift.
 Once your lift is done, bring the lifted leg back to the ground and do another sumo squat.
 This is one rep. After the squat switches your weight to that leg and repeat the steps on the other leg.
 Repeat switching until you are done with the set.

 Tip: Keep abs tight during the entire workout and kick as high as you can.

 One Leg Pike Hop -